taradehdari/taradehdari/README.md

 # 👋 Hi, I'm Tara Dehdari!

 ## 🚀 About Me
 I’m a Data Science Master's student, graduating in December 2024, with a background in Physiology and Neuroscience (B.S).
-I am passionate about healthcare data science and predictive modeling.
+While my primary passion lies in healthcare data science and predictive modeling, I am also eager to apply my skills to a variety of industries, from finance and e-commerce to environmental science.
+My goal is to drive impactful, data-driven solutions that make a difference across fields.

+🎓 Education:
+   - M.S. in Applied Data Science (University of San Diego, Dec 2024)
+   - B.S. in Physiology and Neuroscience (University of California San Diego, July 2018)

 ## 🌱 Current Project
 - **Capstone Project**: "Food Recommendations for Diabetic Patients"